Shaza-Hassan/Mini_Postman/README.md

 - response pacage -> responsable for show the result of request
 - shared -> contains models that used by different packages
 - utils
-  - contains async task that responsable for calling api
+  - contains Executors that responsable for calling api
   - contains calling for sqlite to store and get request